Special Events Planning Overview - 2020/2021

 11. Create, plan and implement programs and activities that respond to identified needs and interests and maximize the delivery of personal, social, economic, and environmental benefits.

-- The Special Events Planning program shares common courses with other Hospitality diploma programs at Fanshawe College which allows for program transfer.
+- The Special Events Planning program shares some common courses with other Hospitality diploma programs at Fanshawe College which allows for limited program transfer.

 - The Special Events Planning program fulfills the educational requirements for the industry certification designation: Certified Meeting Planner (CMP).